airbytehq/airbyte/docs/integrations/sources/plaid.md

 ## Getting started

+To set up the Plaid Source connector in Airbyte:

 ### Requirements

 - Plaid Account \(with client_id and API key\)
 - Access Token

-### Setup guide for Sandbox

-This guide will walk through how to create the credentials you need to run this source in the sandbox of a new plaid account.
-For production use, consider using the Link functionality that Plaid provides [here](https://plaid.com/docs/api/tokens/#linktokencreate)
+### Generating API Keys

+You can find your Plaid API keys on the Plaid dashboard.
+Follow these steps to generate them:

-- **Create a Plaid account** Go to the [plaid website](https://plaid.com/) and click "Get API Keys".
+1. **Create a Plaid account** Go to the [plaid website](https://plaid.com/) and click "Get API Keys".
 Follow the instructions to create an account.

-- **Get Client id and API key** Go to the [keys page](https://dashboard.plaid.com/team/keys) where you will find the client id and your Sandbox API Key \(in the UI this key is just called "Sandbox"\).
+2. **Generate Client id and API key** Go to the [keys page](https://dashboard.plaid.com/team/keys) where you will find the client id and your Sandbox API Key \(in the UI this key is just called "Sandbox"\).

-- **Create an Access Token** First you have to create a public token key and then you can create an access token.
+3. **Create an Access Token** Before you create an access token, you need to create a public key.
+Make an API call to generate a public key by running the following command in your terminal or command-line interface:

-  - **Create public key** Make this API call described in [plaid docs](https://plaid.com/docs/api/sandbox/#sandboxpublic_tokencreate)

     ```bash
       curl --location --request POST 'https://sandbox.plaid.com/sandbox/public_token/create' \